 The Rooftop Bar and Terrace has a definite NYC vibe, with outdoor sofas (heaters and blankets in winter), a menu of small sharing plates and a cocktail list of ‘forgotten classics’ such as The Liberal Bourbon, made with sweet vermouth, angostura and orange bitters (€13).
 For the ultimate laid-back food experience, stay an extra night and book the Brasserie’s Sunday afternoon dining event, Le Drunch.
 A lunch/dinner mash-up, it mixes cocktails (including an epic Bloody Mary, €9.50), a live DJ and hangover-friendly food such as huevos rancheros with black-eyed beans, chorizo and guacamole (€14).

-Briny, beautiful Gothenburg is the Scandi destination for those in the know.
+Briny, beautiful Gothenburg is the Scandi destination for those in the know (read our guide to Gothenburg here).
 The Nordic region’s largest port is a place defined by the sea.
 Just 20-minutes north of this pretty, canal-lined city lies Bohuslän, a wild coast of clapboard fishing villages and scattered islands best explored on a seafood safari.
 Learn to catch and cook the marine big five – langoustine, lobster, oyster, shrimp and mussels, then dine quayside under a late-setting Swedish sun.
 Safaris (£65) out of the newly opened mussel bar in the elegant old clock tower at Lyckorna (klocktornet.nu) come highly recommended.

 At Salt & Sill on nearby Klädesholmen island, try a tasting-board of six marinated herring (£14) or tuck into seasonal lobster on the terrace; the adjoining floating hotel is on hand if the setting proves too seductive.
 In the city, the new STF Göteborg is a bargain – a boutique hostel with plush beds and generous smorgasbord breakfasts (rooms from £50 a night).
 Stop for coffee at Da Matteo, a quintessentially cool Gothenburg bakery/roastery serving a supreme café ristretto and wickedly good cinnamon buns (£4).
 But leave room for dinner at Wasa Alle (wasaalle.se), with veggie and seasonal tasting menus (four courses from £43), organic wines and most produce sourced from within four hours.
 Smart, sustainable and effortlessly cool, this is exemplary west coast Sweden.